maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ## Imitation, Demonstration and Semi-Supervised Learning
 ### [Generative Adversarial Nets](https://arxiv.org/pdf/1406.2661.pdf) (GAN)
-- The purpose of this alg is to train a generative model (aka a model that can make data aka learn the same data distribution of the training data)
+- The purpose of this alg is to train a generative model (i.e. a model that can make data i.e. learn the same data distribution of the training data)
 - It does this by also training its adversary, a discriminator model, that tries to predict if the data it is seeing came from the generator or the training data
 - It boils down to a minimax game between two players so here is what we train each net on:
-- Generative NN loss func (aka minimize this func): log(1-D(G(z))) where z is noisy input that the generative model uses to create data (also the higher D(x) the more it predicts the data is from the training data)
+- Generative NN loss func (i.e. minimize this func): log(1-D(G(z))) where z is noisy input that the generative model uses to create data (also the higher D(x) the more it predicts the data is from the training data)
     - An alternative is for it to maximize log(D(G(z)) which helps early on give it stronger gradients
 - Discriminator obj func: log(D(x)) + log (1-D(G(z)))